BeneficialCode/KReClassEx/README.md

 # KReClassEx

-Kernel ReClassEx

-The Windbg extension that implements gui to reverse struct in Windows Kernel.
+Kernel ReClassEx is a WinDbg extension that implements gui to reverse struct in Windows Kernel.

 ## Usage